Danko-Lab/proseq2.0/README.md

 ## Notes for **dREG** users:

 In order to make the most compatible with dREG algorithm, please use **-4DREG** flag when you process the PRO-seq and GRO-seq reads.
 The dREG package needs enriched reads to detect the transcriptional peaks, we use the "bwa aln" to do mappping and set lower filtering score (0) to get the most reads in this pipeline.
+Only available for Single-end sequencing.

 Here is an examples to generate the bigWig for dREG.